Physiotherapy Clinic in Oakville: Tension Headache Treatment.

 Tension headaches are often times ignored by sufferers experiencing them.
-Whether it’s because they have accepted them as a regular annoyance or that they’re unaware how easily they can be treated, tension headaches are one of the most common discomforts that people suffer from on a daily basis.
+Whether it’s because they have accepted them as a regular annoyance or that they’re unaware how easily they can be treated, tension headaches are one of the most common discomforts our Oakville physiotherapy see on a daily basis.

 Tense or strained suboccipital muscles are what generally cause tension headaches.
 These muscles are found under the back of the skull and when tense can cause pain almost anywhere in the neck or head but usually sufferers experience pain in their temples, side of the head, forehead, or behind the ears.